 Everett McKinley Dirksen Award for Distinguished Reporting of Congress

-The Everett McKinley Dirksen Award for Distinguished Reporting of Congress was created in 1980 in honor of the late Republican Senator from Illinois.
-The award is intended to recognize U.S.-based journalists whose work shows thoughtful appraisal and insight into the workings of the U.S. Congress and represents the highest standards of journalism.
-The winning journalist or team of journalists receives a $5,000 prize.
-The award is presented at the NPF Annual Awards Dinner.
+The Everett McKinley Dirksen Award for Distinguished Reporting of Congress was created in 1980 in honor of the late Republican senator from Illinois.
+The award is intended to recognize U.S.-based journalists whose work shows thoughtful appraisal and insight into the workings of the U.S. Congress and that represents the highest standards of journalism.
+Entries are judged on how well they covered the workings of the Congress as a whole; helped illuminate the actions of elected officials or congressional staff; or described the workings of congressional policies.
+The award and a cash prize of $5,000 will be presented at the NPF Awards Dinner on Feb.
+13, 2019.